dylan-lang/opendylan/documentation/hacker-guide/source/runtime/special-features.rst

 semantics.
 It is about to be replaced by a new version which supports the new Dylan semantics.

-Harlequin’s current implementation uses a register to return a single Dylan value, as this is the only value that is used by almost all callers.
+Harlequin's current implementation uses a register to return a single Dylan value, as this is the only value that is used by almost all callers.
 In addition, each function returns a count of the number of values being returned.
 This count can be examined by the caller, if